CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/01_Overview.md

 ## Iterations and Program Increments

 - **Iterations:** Agile teams work in iterations, typically two weeks long, where they plan, execute, and deliver user stories.
-- **Program Increment (PI):** A time-boxed planning interval, usually 8-12 weeks, comprising multiple iterations.
+- **Program Increment :** A time-boxed planning interval, usually 8-12 weeks, comprising multiple iterations.
 A PI aims to deliver a set of features that advance the solution towards the business objectives.

 ## Work Breakdown and Timeboxing